sergey-shandar/public/notes/info/states.md

 In summary, If we are building a universe that conserves a number of states in objects, similar to the [conservation laws](https://en.wikipedia.org/wiki/Conservation_law) in the real world, then our elementary objects are objects that have a prime number of states, and a composed object has a number of states that equals the product of its subobject states.
 For example, an object with six states can be divided into two objects with two and three states.

-- Can we use a number of object states as a characteristic similar to mass or energy in the real world?
-The main difference is that in the real world when we create an object from two objects, we usually add such properties as a mass rather than multiplying them.
+- Q. Can we use a number of object states as a characteristic similar to mass or energy in the real world?

+- A. The main difference is that in the real world when we create an object from two objects, we usually add such properties as a mass rather than multiplying them.
 For example, two 1 kg watermelons weigh 2 kg.
 To fix this, we can take a [logarithm](https://en.wikipedia.org/wiki/Logarithm) of a number of states.
 It doesn't matter what base of the logarithm we took because it is just a linear coefficient.

 If our imaginary universe has only one type of elementary object, for example, with two states, we can take the number as a base of the logarithm.
 This way, the logarithm of object states will always be a [natural number](https://en.wikipedia.org/wiki/Natural_number), excluding zero.
 For example, if our elementary object is a bit, then the logarithm with base 2 gives us a number of bits in the object.
 If an imaginary universe has multiple elementary objects, we can take an object with the smallest number of states as a reference point for our logarithm base.